-72. The Council of Europe Congress for Local and Regional Authorities (the Congress) concentrated its activities principally on raising awareness on the ONE in FIVE Campaign among local authorities.
-In 2012, the Congress adopted Resolution 350(2012) and Recommendation 332(2012) on regional action and legislation to combat sexual exploitation and abuse of children.
-The Congress's Thematic Spokesperson on Children paid visits to local and regional elected representatives in the United Kingdom, Belgium, Austria and the Czech Republic and hosted a seminar for national associations of local and regional authorities from Council of Europe member States in June 2015 to raise their awareness of the issue.
+adopted Resolution 350(2012) and Recommendation 332(2012) on regional action and legislation to combat sexual exploitation and abuse of children.
+The Congress Thematic Spokesperson on Children paid visits to local and regional elected representatives in the United Kingdom, Belgium, Austria and the Czech Republic and hosted a seminar for national associations of local and regional authorities from Council of Europe member states in June 2015 to raise their awareness on the issue.

-73. The Congress developed a very concrete tool, the Pact of towns and regions to stop sexual violence against children which is a guide to implementing the provisions of the Lanzarote Convention at local and regional levels.
-45 cities and regions and 28 organisations have signed the Pact which is accompanied by a Campaign's "Toolkit", available for download from the Congress website in 37 languages.
+The Congress set up a very practical tool, the Pact of towns and regions to stop sexual violence against children, which is a guide to implementing the provisions of the Lanzarote Convention at local and regional levels.
+A total of 45 cities and regions and 28 organisations have signed the pact which is accompanied by a campaign toolkit, available for download from the Congress website in 37 languages.

-The Pact of Towns and Regions in Serbia and Turkey
+The Pact of towns and regions in Serbia and Turkey

-The city of Nis (Serbia) signed the Pact of Towns and Regions to Stop Sexual Violence against Children on 14 October 2014.
-The Mayor of Nis then formed a working group, consisting of representatives of the local police, representatives of the judicial system and of all relevant institutions in the city, to work on the implementation of the Pact.
-A Local Action Plan has been drafted on the basis of the Pact guidelines and adopted by the City Assembly in June 2015.
-The City is now working on brochures and videos explaining the danger of sexual violence on children.
+The city of Nis (Serbia) signed the Pact of towns and regions to stop sexual violence against children on 14 October 2014.
+The Mayor of Nis then formed a working group, consisting of representatives of the local police, representatives of the judicial system and of all relevant institutions in the city, to work on the implementation of the pact.
+A local action plan was drafted on the basis of the pact guidelines and adopted by the City Assembly in June 2015.
+The city is now working on brochures and videos explaining the danger of sexual violence against children.
+In Turkey, the Union of Municipalities of Turkey and the International Children's Centre, committed to the implementation of the oNE in FIVE Campaign at local level in Turkey, have respectively distributed thousands of Kiko kits to municipalities and set up a website dedicated to the campaign, where the pact can be downloaded in Turkish.